martenframework/marten/docs/docs/the-marten-project/design-philosophies.md

 ## Full-featured

 Marten adheres to the "batteries included" philosophy.
-Out of the box, it provides the tools and features that are commonly required by web applications: [ORM](../models-and-databases/introduction.md), [migrations](../models-and-databases/migrations.md), [translations](../i18n/introduction.md), [templating engine](../templates/introduction.md), [sessions](../handlers-and-http/sessions.md), [emailing](../emailing/introduction.md), and [authentication](../authentication/introduction.md).
+Out of the box, it provides the tools and features that are commonly required by web applications: [ORM](../models-and-databases/introduction.md), [migrations](../models-and-databases/migrations.md), [schemas](../schemas/introduction.md) and [validation](../schemas/validations.md), [translations](../i18n/introduction.md), [templating engine](../templates/introduction.md), [sessions](../handlers-and-http/sessions.md), [emailing](../emailing/introduction.md), [authentication](../authentication/introduction.md), and [caching](../caching/introduction.md).

+## Consistent

+Marten aims to provide consistent conventions and predictable APIs across its different components.
+As applications grow and make use of more of the framework, the same concepts and patterns should remain familiar instead of requiring entirely different approaches for each new concern.
+The framework is intended to be understood as a whole rather than as a collection of unrelated libraries.

 ## Extensible